-Much of the information you need throughout your candidature, can be found on the Student My HDR web site (requires log in) and you are encouraged to visit that site often to keep up to date.
+Much of the information you need throughout your candidature, can be found on the Research Office Website and you are encouraged to visit that site often to keep up to date.

 The rest of the information on this page relates to Faculty of Arts and Education specific processes.

 Information about various Resource Funding for HDR candidates is available at the bottom of this page.

 HDR candidates are provisionally enrolled and will have their candidature confirmed at the successful completion of their probation requirements.
 A major part of the probationary requirements is the confirmation seminar and submission of a written research proposal.
 This usually occurs within 12 months of enrolment for full-time candidates, and 2 years for part-time doctoral candidates and within the first 6-9 months of enrolment for full-time, and within 12–18 months of enrolment for part-time Masters candidates.

 For information about this process please read through the Faculty of Arts and Education Endorsement of Candidature Procedure document.